 Jowit, Juliette.
 Corporate lobbying is blocking food reforms, senior UN official warns.
 Guardian.
 2010-09-22. http://www.guardian.co.uk/environment/2010/sep/22/food-firms-lobbying-samuel-jutzi (Accessed 2010-09-30).

 Include (if available): Author, organization, authority or company.
 Year.
-Title of document or page; name of web site or owner of web site; last update of web page ; complete URL and date of access.
+Title of web page.
+Title/owner of web site.
+Year of last update of web page.
+URL (Date of access).

 For blogs include title and posting date of individual blog entry:

 Parker, Matt.
 2010.
 The simple truth about statistics.
 Guardian.co.uk Science blog.
 29 September. http://www.guardian.co.uk/science/blog/2010/sep/29/statistics-lies-abuse (Accessed 2010-10-10).